 Curtis rose to national prominence with his election to the U.S. House of Representatives in 1892, an office he would hold for the next eight terms.
 He served on the prestigious House Ways and Means Committee and Committee on Indian Affairs and Public Lands.
 Curtis authored a bill that made changes to Indian Territory and sponsored other legislation that impacted the tribes.
 In January 1907 Curtis was elected to fill the unexpired term of U.S. Senator Joseph R. Burton from Kansas.
 He was subsequently elected to a full term, from 1907 to 1913.
 He ran an unsuccessful campaign in 1912, but regained the U.S. Senate seat in 1914.
 The Republican caucus elected him party whip in 1915.
 In this position Curtis worked to organize and coordinate the party.
 He served on many committees including Coast Defenses, Cuban Relations, the Five Civilized Tribes, Pensions, Fisheries, Committee on Rules (chairman), Finance and Appropriations, and Indian Affairs.
 Much of the legislation he sponsored related to agriculture and American Indians.
 He was elected majority leader in 1925.

 At the 1928 Republican convention, with a popular stand on farm relief, Curtis was nominated as Herbert Hoover's vice presidential running mate.
 The team was elected to one term, 1929 to 1933.
+They were inaugurated March 4, 1929.
 He retired from public office and continued an active interest in political affairs.

 Curtis died February 8, 1936, in Washington, D.C., at the home of his sister.
 He is buried in Topeka Cemetery.